-Stock index futures pointed to a slightly higher open for equities on Wall Street Friday, with futures for the S&P 500, for the Dow Jones and for the Nasdaq 100 up 0.2 to 0.3 percent.
+Stock index futures pointed to a slightly higher open for equities on Wall Street Friday, with futures for the S&P 500, the Dow Jones and the Nasdaq 100 up 0.2 to 0.3 percent.

 Deutsche Boerse AG and NYSE Euronext confirmed Friday plans to sell equity-option businesses across Europe and to give rivals access to a major derivatives clearinghouse, in an effort to win support for their $9 billion merger from antitrust regulators.

 The U.S. economy is gaining steam as factories produce more cars and slowing inflation relieves pressure on spending power, putting the country on a stronger footing to resist an economic storm gathering over Europe.

 The Conference Board releases at 1500 GMT its report on October leading economic indicators.
 Economists forecast a 0.6 percent increase compared with a 0.2 percent rise in September.